noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ##### Limitations
-While conductivity could be a useful metric in determining what tissues are most affected by EMFs and Electromagnetic Raidation, these metrics alone do not provide sufficient evidence to support negative effects other than the thermal effects mentioned.
+While conductivity could be a useful metric in determining what tissues are most affected by EMFs and Electromagnetic Radiation, these metrics alone do not provide sufficient evidence to support negative effects other than the thermal effects mentioned.

-- No way to correlate these values with quantity of exposure
-- No effects of this conductivity listed in paper
-- conductivity not quantified against absorption
--